openairinterface/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 NOTES:
 1. Get the application name by running these commands: export NR_UE_POD_NAME=$(kubectl get pods --namespace oai-tutorial -l "app.kubernetes.io/name=oai-nr-ue,app.kubernetes.io/instance=nrue" -o jsonpath="{.items[0].metadata.name}")
-2. Dockerhub images of OpenAirInterface requires avx2 capabilities in the cpu and they are built for x86 architecture, tested on UBUNTU OS only.
+2. Dockerhub images of OpenAirInterface requires AVX2 (for x86).
 3. Note: This helm chart of OAI-NR-UE is only tested in RF-simulator mode not tested with hardware on Openshift/Kubernetes Cluster
 4. In case you want to test these charts with USRP then make sure your CPU sleep states are off```
 </details>